Product Coverage

 Common Questions

-What are the benefits of product normalization?
+What are the benefits of product normalization for a stockist or mill?

 Are all grades and sizes within a specification covered?

 Yes.
 The table above shows macro-level ASTM/EN specifications, but the engine normalizes down to individual grades, classes, schedules, ratings, and sizes.
 For example, ASTM A182 covers dozens of grades (F304, F316, F321, F11, F22, F91 and more), each with multiple size and class combinations.
-All of these are handled as distinct normalized product codes.
+Each one becomes a distinct normalized code, so when a buyer asks for an "A182 F316L 2in 300# WN flange" the engine matches the exact item in your catalog, not the family.

 What if a product isn't listed in the table above?